Mutual Building: The Entrance Hall

 Black, gold-veined onyx is used in the Darling Street foyer, the ceiling of which is over 15 metres high and finished with gold leaf, laid by Italian workmen.
 The view of the glass window over the door to the banking hall (above) shows the iconic ziggurat shape of the building etched into the glass.
 Visitors must climb 17 steps to gain access to the banking hall, and towards the top they are met by the original "pill box" where security staff can observe who (and what) is entering and leaving the building.
 On either side of the pill box are the entrances to the main lifts - two on the left and two on the right (there are two "staff" lifts and one "service" lift elsewhere in the building).

 Characteristic stainless steel trim and light fittings, such as can be seen here, are used extensively throughout the building.

 The Banking Hall

-Given its tall marble-clad colonnades, the magnificent banking hall would be more properly described as an example of "neo-classicism" although the light fittings echo the art deco theme that prevails elsewhere in the building, and again we see that the glass over the doors (at the far end in the photograph below) are etched with the iconic ziggurat form that is taken by the whole building.
+Given its tall marble-clad colonnades, the banking hall would be more properly described as an example of "neo-classicism" although the light fittings echo the art deco theme that prevails elsewhere in the building, and again we see that the glass over the doors (at the far end in the photograph below) are etched with the ziggurat form that is taken by the whole building.

-The two service counters that can be seen in the banking hall look identical, but only the one on the right is original—the one on the left is a later, somewhat inferior, copy.
+The two service counters that can be seen in the banking hall look identical, but only the one on the right is original—the one on the left is a later, somewhat inferior copy that has since been removed.